Download Our Free Sermon

 Sheet 5

-This sheet gives more emphasis to the visual side of a child’s learning ability by adding a bigger space for drawing.
+This sheet emphasizes the visual side of a child’s learning ability by adding a bigger space for drawing.
 This helps children avoid feelings of drowsiness and adds more fun to learning.
 It also has an application part where they can reflect on what they have learned.

 Sheet 6